deepcode-academy/DRF-Tutorials/01-Setting Up a Django Project and DRF/README.md

-# 🌐 Setting Up a Django Project and DRF
+# 🌐 SETTING UP A DJANGO PROJECT AND DRF

-# 🧩 Set up the environment (Virtual Environment)
+# 🧩 SET UP THE ENVIRONMENT(VIRTUAL ENVIRONMENT)

 # ✅ CREATE A VIRTUAL ENVIRONMENT: